-The tour – We travelled with Offroad Vietnam – www.offroadvietnam.com.
-Our more experienced Vietnam travellers tailored the eight day trip to include some of the highlights of the north including the border with China at Loa Cai and the fascinating tourist town high in the mountains, Sapa.
+We travelled with Offroad Vietnam – www.offroadvietnam.com.
+Our more experienced Vietnam travellers tailored the eight-day trip to include some of the highlights of the north including the border with China at Loa Cai and the fascinating tourist town high in the mountains, Sapa.

-The accommodations – We stayed in three-star hotels and a ‘home stay,’ which is very popular in Vietnam.
+We stayed in three-star hotels and a ‘homestay,’ which is very popular in Vietnam.
 There was also one night spent in a very luxurious resort on a river.
-All the hotels were clean and comfortable, including the ‘home stay.’
+All the hotels were clean and comfortable, including the ‘homestay.’
 There was free Wi-Fi and breakfast included – either the traditional Asian noodle soup or eggs.

-Meals – Lunch and dinner was also included.
-We stopped in small villages and towns along the road and dined on fine meals of chicken, pork, spring rolls, rice and soup.
+Lunch and dinner were also included.
+We stopped in small villages and towns along the road and dined on fine meals of chicken, pork, spring rolls, rice, and soup.
 There was always plenty of fresh fruit for dessert.